C.C.N.S.W. Tour party in Christchurch 1992

 Cricketers’ Club teams have been a dominating force in the Sydney City and Suburban competition for more than 40 years.
 The Club has hosted numerous touring teams from countries such as England, Canada, Malaysia, India, the West Indies, New Zealand and the USA.
 Overseas tours have become common.

 With the liquidation of the registered club and the loss of its Barrack Street premises in 2001, the cricket and golf players retained the name and logo and continued to play, as a new incorporated association, still called “The Cricketers’ Club of New South Wales, Inc”, which was registered on 14 July 2003.

 Editor’s note: Jack Pollard (1926-2002) was the author of over 80 sports related books, and numerous outstanding cricket books including an authoritative five volume history of Australian cricket.
 He also wrote the most popular of all Australian cricket encyclopaedias, entitled “The Game and The Players”.

-The Scotland and England Tour in 2017 will be the Club’s 31st overseas tour in the past twenty nine years (plus four other separate tours to Norfolk Island, Lord Howe Island, Tasmania and Cairns):
+The Scotland and England Tour in 2017 was the Club’s 32nd overseas tour in the past twenty nine years (plus four other separate tours to Norfolk Island, Lord Howe Island, Tasmania and Cairns):

 |1991||Asia, involving matches in Hong Kong,